The 5 best plantar fasciitis treatments you can do at home

 What does load management mean?

-Your injury will settle, and the tissue will heal if you temporarily adjust your activity and reduce the loads you place through your feet.
+To allow your injury to settle and the tissue to heal, you must temporarily adjust your activities and reduce the loads you place through your feet.

-Relative rest means remaining as active as possible but reducing the activities that aggravate your injury.
-Just until your foot has recovered, and you’ve built some strength.
+Relative rest means remaining as active as possible but temporarily reducing the activities that aggravate your injury.

-For example, if you’re a runner, you might reduce the volume or distance you’re running.
+For example, you might reduce the volume or distance you're running if you're a runner.
 Or, if you stand for work, you could alternate between sitting and standing during the day.

 Relative rest aims to help you maintain as much of your current strength as possible without straining your injured plantar fascia tissue.